 The dedication by making our traditional sweet heritage available through SweetArgentos has one unique goal, bring our Whānau and E hoa mā* together as we also do in Argentina when sharing Alfajores and Mate (tea), the Argentinian most famous beverage around the world.

 Whanau and E hoa ma, the Perfect Combination!

 Kia Ora!
 My name is MariaBella, and my friends call me Mabe.
 I am a Creative Designer from Argentina, the land of great BBQs and soccer games.
 Along with my husband, we came to beautiful Aotearoa* four years ago following a dream.

 Enjoying Christchurch as it was our hometown, we love sharing our Argentinian culture with Kiwis through sweets.
-That is how SweetArgentos was created for, to share a passion with family and friends and get New Zealanders to appreciate the deliciousness of some of the most traditional confections you commonly find in Argentina, just around the corner in a local shop or almost at any kiosk or cafe.
+That is how SweetArgentos was created, to share a passion with family and friends and get New Zealanders to appreciate the deliciousness of some of the most traditional confections you commonly find in Argentina just around the corner in a local shop or almost at any kiosk or cafe.

 The family recipes used in our menu are from "El Portal del Noa" (The Portal of Noa) in Argentina and have been passed through generations for over a hundred years.
 We share the same passion for keeping our family baking traditions alive.
-I still remember how my grand grandmother every Sunday afternoon, used to bake for us with all her Aroha*.
+I still remember how every Sunday afternoon my husband's grand grandmother used to bake for us with all her Aroha*.
 Kisses to you, Nana.

-We bake our Alfajores and pastries with love and dedication with the only commitment of spreading our culture to bring together our Whānau and E hoa mā*, the perfect combination!
+We bake our Alfajores (biscuits) and cookies with love and dedication with the commitment of spreading our Argentinian culture and bring together our Whānau and E hoa mā*, the perfect combination!